LOA-Labs/Validator-Engagement-Framework/README.md

 # Validator Engagement Framework

+This public repo outlines the [LOA Labs](https://loalabs.io) Validator Engagement Framework

+Validators are key contributors to blockchain protocols and must perform to high levels of standards to help achieve the success of the network.

+An a highly valued validator does more than just meet the technical requirements of node operation; a blockchain is also a community, a business enterprise, a public service, a scientific experiment, a social experiment, and platform for innovation.

+The engagement outline below covers the multiple types of services that LOA Labs provides as a validator and active member of the community.

 This public repo outlines how LOA Labs validator engages with each chain and logs goods and services delivered.
+Meeting all of these metrics is the objective, however service and availability may be subject to variation due to technical limitations of some blockchains and/or community governance.

 This repo is itself a delivered good open to use by the community for tracking deliverables.

-The engagement outline below covers the types of services LOA Labs provides as a validator and active member of the community.
-Meeting all of these metrics is the objective, however service and availability may be subject to variations due to some community restraints and technical limitations.
+It logs contributions, public goods and services delivered.
+This repo is itself a delivered good open for use by the community for tracking and publicizing their own deliverables.

 # 1. Infrastructure **[IN]**